lppant/redis-vector-store/README.md

 # redis-vector-store
 Code to build a vector store with Redis

-The notebook contains below funnctionalities:
+The notebook contains below functionalities:
 * Setting up Open Source Redis Stack on Local
 * Load data into Redis
 * Enrich with Vector Embeddings